Codecademy/docs/README.md

 We are currently building a team of community volunteers to maintain Codecademy Docs.
 Let us know if you are interested.

-## What do I need to do before contributing?
+## How do I contribute?

 Before contributing, please read through the [Contribution Guide](https://github.com/Codecademy/docs/tree/main/CONTRIBUTING.md).
 There you'll find a write-up of our standards for content and style, as well as templates for creating your entries.

 ## Additional Notes

-- Remember, if you ever have any questions at all, we're here to help !
+Remember, if you ever have any questions at all, we're always here to help in the [Codecademy Forums](https://discuss.codecademy.com/) and [Codecademy Discord](https://discord.com/invite/codecademy).